Managing mobile production-inventory systems influenced by a modulation process: Problem Statement and Preliminary Results

 \section{Problem Statement and Preliminary Results}

-We now define the general $L$ location, $Y$ module problem statement in \Cref{pr1} and present the partially observed Markov decision process (POMDP) model of this problem and general results for the model in \Cref{pr2}. \Cref{cmplxty} then provides a simple complexity analysis that indicates the intractability of a general problem having realistic parameter values.
+We now define the general $L$ location, $Y$ module problem statement in \autoref{pr1} and present the POMDP model of this problem and general results for the model in \autoref{pr2}.
+In \autoref{bounds}, we will examine the simplest case ($L = 1$, $Y = 0$) and use its solution as the basis for the development of heuristics for the general problem.